-How I Stay Digitally Organised & Productive in College
+How I Stay Digitally Organised & Productive

 To ensure that I’m organised and able to complete work at the speed that I can think, I’ve created a digital productivity system that works for me.
 This post goes over some of the programs and methods I use to stay productive.

 Since I began following an entirely digital productivity lifestyle in Year 9 (aged 15), I have relied on OneDrive to be my center of storage and file organisation.
 My family uses Microsoft 365 for the whole office suite, which is helpful as it includes access to desktop programs for Word, Outlook and PowerPoint (my main office suite uses) — including one terabyte of OneDrive storage (as of writing this post, I’m using 200GB).